openkfw/TruBudget/PowerBI/ReadMe.md

 ```

-If the call is working correctly, you will receive the token as a result.
+If the query is working correctly, you will receive a bearer token as a result.

 ### Convert Query to Function
-3) Rename the Query to "GetToken"
+3) rename the Query to "GetToken"
-4) in the Advanced Editor for the query add "()=> " at the very beginning before "let"
+4) in the Advanced Editor for the query, add "()=> " at the very beginning of the script before "let"

 This will transform the Query into a function.

 ### Replace Access Token of Dataset with Function
 In this step, you need to replace the hardcoded access token (you entered manually for the first API connection) with the just created GetToken() function.
-1) Open the Advanced Editor for the dataset you pulled from the API
+1) open the Advanced Editor for the dataset you fetched from the API
-2) in the skript, replace the hardcoded access token with "&GetToken()".
+2) in the query script, replace the hardcoded access token with "&GetToken()".
 Make sure there is a space between the "Bearer" and "&GetToken()".

-To verify the successful API connection, click on refresh data set, which should run smoothly.
+To verify the successful API connection, click on "refresh data set", which should run smoothly.